Kathleen Hicks: United States Deputy Secretary of Defense

-On December 30, 2020, Hicks was announced as U.S. president-elect Joe Biden's nominee for United States deputy secretary of defense.
+On December 30, 2020, Hicks was announced as then U.S. President-elect Joe Biden's nominee for the United States deputy secretary of defense.
 She appeared before the Senate Armed Services Committee on February 2, 2021.
-She was confirmed by voice vote by the full Senate on February 8, 2021 and sworn into office on February 9, 2021.
+She was confirmed by voice vote by the full Senate on February 8, 2021, and sworn into office on February 9, 2021.
+She is the first Senate-confirmed woman in this role.
+Hicks is the highest ranking woman to have served in the DoD.